Augmenting Molecular Graphs with Geometries via Machine Learning Interatomic Potentials: Related Work

 \section{Related Work}

 \textbf{Molecular Representation Learning.} Learning informative molecular representations is critical for accurately predicting molecular properties.
 Early efforts focused on pre-training models on SMILES strings using language modeling techniques such as BERT~\citep{devlin2019bert}, exemplified by SMILES-BERT~\citep{wang2019smiles}.
 Subsequently, attention shifted toward pre-training on 2D molecular graphs by designing self-supervised learning tasks~\citep{hu2019strategies, rong2020self}.
 Other works further explored learning shared representations between 2D and 3D molecular graphs through contrastive learning~\citep{liu2021pre, stark20223d}.
 More recently, denoising pre-training~\citep{zaidi2022pre, feng2023fractional, ni2023sliced, liao2024generalizing} has emerged as a highly effective approach for molecular representation learning.
 In this paradigm, 3D molecular structures are perturbed with specific noise, and the model is trained to predict the applied noise.
 Denoising pre-training has been shown to outperform previous pre-training methods, as it is mathematically equivalent to learning an underlying interatomic potential, leading to richer and more physically grounded representations.
+Another line of work focuses on 3D GNNs that learn informative representations of molecular geometries to predict molecular properties.
+Representative methods include SchNet \citep{schutt2017schnet}, SphereNet \citep{liu2021spherical}, ComENet \citep{wang2022comenet}, DimeNet++ \citep{gasteiger2020fast}, TorchMD-Net \citep{tholke2022torchmd}, and PaiNN \citep{schutt2021equivariant}, etc. A key limitation of these methods is that they require access to ground-truth 3D geometries in order to achieve accurate predictions.